FindTreasureIsland/FindTreasureIsland.github.io/content/research/research1/index.md

 Personalization algorithms produce recommendations on many online services that are fine-tuned to individual users.
 They have been discussed as a possible reason of *filter bubbles* that cause intellectual isolation and reinforcement of one’s belief.
 This project studies the influence of personalization on category knowledge in a controlled experiment.

-[^1]: The acknowledged aim of the book is to dwarf all other books in the field.
-[^2]: As a result of such intensive research, the book's length is almost twelve hundred pages.

 ---

 ## Citation

-Bahg, G., Sloutsky, V. M., \& Turner, B. M. (in press).
+Bahg, G., Sloutsky, V. M., \& Turner, B. M. (2025).
 Algorithmic personalization of information can cause inaccurate generalization and overconfidence.
-Accepted for publication in Journal of Experimental Psychology: General.
-Accepted for publication in *Journal of Experimental Psychology: General*.
-[Old preprint (PsyArXiv)](https://osf.io/preprints/psyarxiv/yahvf_v1)
+Accepted for publication in Journal of Experimental Psychology: General. *Journal of Experimental Psychology: General*. [https://dx.doi.org/10.1037/xge0001763](https://dx.doi.org/10.1037/xge0001763)